 - Wife Swap is the king (or, rather, queen) of this trope.
 Their specialty is swapping the wives of families with diametrically opposite lifestyles, politics, and attitudes, for example swapping a neat-freak, controlling, urban, high-income yuppie with a messy, laid-back, low-income, rural redneck.
 While these change frequently, there is a frequent occurrence, usually a woman with more traditional views who believes that it's her duty to care for her family is swapped with a more modern career woman who feels that chores should be split amongst the family, or occasionally, that she should have no chores and everything is passed on to the husband and children.

-- Trading Spouses: Meet Your New Mommy (a Wife Swap copy) does the same thing,
+- Trading Spouses: Meet Your New Mommy is a Wife Swap copy forces together people with opposing background and life-styles.

 - A season of The Real World managed to make a gay racist and a black homophobe roommates.